littlebugivy/GRPCoreWar/README.md

 # GRPCoreWar
 A mobile era corewar game based on the Android platform

-Android end source code: see CoreWar.zip
+Android end source code: CoreWar.zip
-Server end source code: see ServerFiles.zip
+Server end source code: ServerFiles.zip
 Prototype can be viewed: corewarPrototype_v2.pptx
 Introduction to each screen can be viewed: Corewar_Screenintro.pdf